Eva Espejo: 2017

 6–1 in the 2017 Copa MX Femenil.
 Espejo's team then defeated Morelia and Toluca respectively to advance to the final where they became the first ever Cup Champions after defeating Club Tijuana 9–1.

-On 28 July 2017, Eva and her team inaugurated the Liga MX Femenil defeating Club Universidad Nacional 3–0 in the first ever women's league match, which took place in the Hidalgo Stadium.
+On 28 July 2017, Espejo and her team inaugurated the Liga MX Femenil defeating Club Universidad Nacional 3–0 in the first ever women's league match, which took place in the Hidalgo Stadium.

-On August 19, they defeated Cruz Azul 1–9 in the Azul Stadium, creating a new biggest-away-win record in the League.
+On 19 August, they defeated Cruz Azul 1–9 in the Azul Stadium, creating a new biggest-away-win record in the League.

-On November 6, Pachuca defeated Tigres UANL 4–0 in the first leg of the semi-final.
-Five days later, Pachuca lost the second leg 3–0 that ended with a 4–3 aggregate score that would let Eva Espejo advance to the first-ever League final.
-On November 20, Pachuca hosted the first leg of the final against Chivas de Guadalajara which ended with a favorable score of 2–0 and on November 24 Pachuca lost the second leg 3–0 which ended in a 3–2 ending with Pachuca's hope to become the first ever league champions.
+On 6 November, Pachuca defeated Tigres UANL 4–0 in the first leg of the semi-final.
+Five days later, Pachuca lost the second leg 3–0 that ended with a 4–3 aggregate score that would let Espejo advance to the first-ever League final.
+On 20 November, Pachuca hosted the first leg of the final against Chivas de Guadalajara which ended with a favorable score of 2–0 and on 24 November Pachuca lost the second leg 3–0 which ended in a 3–2 ending with Pachuca's hope to become the first ever league champions.

-On November 22, Eva Espejo was nominated for the 2017 Women's Football Coach of the Year award by CONCACAF.
-On December 19, she was named the best coach of the year.
+On 22 November, Espejo was nominated for the 2017 Women's Football Coach of the Year award by CONCACAF.
+On 19 December, she was named the best coach of the year.

 2020

-On February 10, 2020, Eva Espejo reached 100 matches as head coach of Pachuca.
+On 10 February 2020, Espejo reached 100 matches as head coach of Pachuca.